 6. Practice, Practice, Practice For Interviews

-Job interviews are nerve-wracking for anyone, but if you suffer from low self-worth like many people with depression, they can be excruciating.
-The fear of judgment can be really limiting.
+Job interviews are nerve-wracking for anyone, but they can be excruciating if you suffer from low self-worth, like many people with depression.
+The fear of judgment can be limiting.
 One way to try to address this is through thorough preparation.
 Research the company, practise your answers to common interview questions, and think about your strengths.
 You’ll feel more in control if you’re fully prepared.
 Confidence is also something you can practice.
 You might not feel truly confident, but this can be helpful if you picture yourself approaching the interview calmly.
 Try to focus on the here and now rather than worrying about what could go wrong.
 Finally, pat yourself on the back!
 Getting to the interview stage is an achievement in itself, and you can take pride in knowing that you’re among the top candidates.
 The employer is curious to meet you and learn more about you, which is a great opportunity.

 7. Pick Employers And Jobs That Are a Good Fit